9001/diodes/README.md

 # diodes
 single-direction file transfer memes

+# ax - audio transfer
+stream stuff across an aux cable using a qam ofdm softmodem

 # vx - video transfer
 download files from a networkless / diskless VM (textmode or gui) by streaming the files as dotmatrix patterns using unicode characters (or just VT100 color codes)